View Elizabeth Stratton's Obituary on pioneernews.net and share memories

 She was preceded in death by her husband, Roy Stratton; her granddaughter, Angela Figg; and siblings, Jean Ball, Teresa Wheatley, Rachel Broughton, William, Charles and Louis Mudd.

-Betty is survived by her three daughters, Cathy Brumley, Vickie Figg and Maria (Craig) Satterly; two sons, Terry Lee Stratton and Margaret Morgeson; along with 13 grandchildren; and 10 great-grandchildren.
+Betty is survived by her three daughters, Cathy Brumley, Vickie Figg and Maria (Craig) Satterly; two sons, Terry Lee Stratton and Mark (Melissa) Stratton; a brother, Michael Mudd; two sisters, Kaye Shoemaker and Margaret Morgeson; along with 13 grandchildren; and 10 great-grandchildren.

 Due to the pandemic that is affecting the world, it is with much regret that all services will be private.
 Memorial gifts are suggested to Franciscan Missions or .